systematic-magic/aop/front matter.rst

 1. Title
 ---------

 1.1.
-Check that title is in sentence case.
+Check that title is in :ref:`sentence case<sentence_case>`.

 1.2.
 Check title spelling.

 1.3.
 Check that capitalisation of scientific terms is correct.
-We suggest the you use the following procedure, if in you are in doubt regarding this or that term.
+We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 1.4.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.
-For other Latin terms and gene names either italics or plain text is acceptable.
+For other Latin terms and gene names either italics or :ref:`plain text<plain_text>` is acceptable.

 2. Author List